How to Make a Skinny Garter Stitch Scarf

 Customize the Scarf

-This pattern is a lot of fun to play with and one of the easiest ways is to vary the yarn and needles you use.
+This pattern is a lot of fun to play with, and one of the easiest ways is to vary the yarn and needles you use.
 It can be something as simple as choosing a variegated yarn with a rainbow of colors.
-You can also add stripes, either with a self-striping yarn or get practice changing from one ball of yarn to another.
+Or you can add stripes, either with a self-striping yarn or get practice changing from one ball of color to another.

-Since gauge is not important, this is also a great pattern for bulky yarns.
-Choose a comfy yarn and simply switch to bigger needles—the recommendation for that particular yarn is a great place to begin.
+Since gauge is not crucial for a scarf, this is an excellent pattern for bulky yarns.
+Choose a comfy yarn and switch to bigger needles—the recommendation for that particular yarn is a great place to begin.
 Do be careful about the length, though.
-Long scarves knit from bulky yarn can become heavy and the weight can put stress on your neck.
-They may be warm, but you might not want to wear them for long periods of time.
+Long scarves knit from a bulky yarn can weigh more than you think, and the weight can put stress on your neck.
+They may be warm, but you might not want to wear them for long periods.

 For a belt or thin fashion scarf, switch to a lightweight yarn and smaller needles.
 Ribbon yarns and sock yarns offer some fun fashion choices.

-While you'll lose the texture with eyelash (or fun fur) yarn because of all the furriness, this pattern is a great way to create a scarf that lays flat.
+While you'll lose the texture of garter stitch with eyelash (or fun fur) yarn because of all the furriness, this pattern is a great way to create a scarf that lays flat.
 Plus, since its skinny, it's a great fashion accessory!